l4nz8/q_play/README.md

 ```bash
 tensorboard --logdir=runs
 ```
-To view tensorboard you have to open `http://localhost:6006/` in your browser (safari is not supported)
+Access the dashboard through `http://localhost:6006/` in your web browser (safari is not supported).

-Note: updating the progress must be done manually in tensorboard
+Note: Refreshing the training progress must be done manually in tensorboard.

 ### 🏋️ Pre-Traind model: